 HE: It really depends.
 I generally work for technology providers, so we’re producing technology.
 But I have talked to a few people lately that have noticed that trend.
 There are definitely people trying to automate the role of the engineer more, to make it easier and more accessible.

 AS: That’s something that we’ve noticed that a lot of our clients deal with in data science projects.
 The engineers work on the infrastructure and the data scientists work on the project, and then the business analysts don’t really understand what anybody’s been doing, so the project fails because of that.

 HE: Right, and that’s something that we’re trying to make more seamless at Tuplejump.
 If you’re an analyst, we’re trying to make Tuplejump (the engineering and data science) completely transparent in your workflow.
 Whatever your favourite tool is, you can work on it and hopefully not even be aware of what Tuplejump is doing.
 We want to make it all seamless, intuitive and fast.

 AS: So are there any other technologies that you’re excited about right now, other than Spark?

 HE: What I can say is that everything is moving very fast.
-You can start working on a prototype using one technology and before you’ve even gotten to MVP, you hear about some new thing that allows you to do more or just differently.
-It’s all a lot to keep up with.
-Particularly when you’re a producer of technology.
+You can start working on a prototype using one technology and, before you’ve even gotten to MVP, you hear about some new thing that allows you to do more or just do things differently.
+It’s all a lot to keep up with, particularly when you’re a producer of technology.
 You’ve got to get your solution out to the market before everyone else!

-AS: As a conclusion, do you have advice for a beginner trying to understand Big Data technologies and figuring out what system to implement?
+AS: To conclude, do you have advice for a beginner trying to understand big data technologies and figure out what system to implement?

 AS: Any final words you’d like to add?